quicwg/base-drafts/draft-ietf-quic-transport.md

 : Indicates that x is optional (and has length of E)

 x (E) ...:
-: Indicates that zero or more occurences of x are present (and that each instance is length E)
+: Indicates that zero or more instances of x are present (and that each instance is length E)

 This document uses network byte order (that is, big endian) values.
 Fields